Eirias Stadium

-Eirias Stadium (Stadiwm Eirias), known for sponsorship reasons as Stadiwm CSM, is a multi-purpose stadium that is part of the outdoor complex of the Eirias Events Centre in Eirias Park, Colwyn Bay, Wales.
+Eirias Stadium (Stadiwm Eirias), is a multi-purpose stadium that is part of the outdoor complex of the Eirias Events Centre in Eirias Park, Colwyn Bay, Wales.
 It is home to the Principality Premiership team, RGC 1404 and RFL League 1 team North Wales Crusaders.
 The stadium had been used for sporting events, until its redevelopment in 2011, where it now can host international televised events.

 History

 In the early 1950s the Council developed a sports arena and running track on land which had been used for 350 allotments during the Second World War and 80,000 tonnes of soil were removed during construction.
 Although an athletics event was held in July 1954, it was not until June 1955 that the arena was officially opened by the Lord Lieutenant, Colonel J. C. Wynne Finch.
 A message from Prince Philip, Duke of Edinburgh was read out and following the official opening, athletes including John Disley took part in the North Wales district championships.
 Prior to 2011, it had been used for various community sporting and non sporting events and representative matches.
 In 1987 improvements saw a new synthetic running track, floodlights, terracing and a new all seated grandstand built.